adroslice/sdv-fishbot/README.md

 ## Future Plans
 These features are on my radar, but won't be implemented unless they're requested or I find a personal need for them.
 - Add other selectable minigame strategies should I discover a better algorithm
-- Auto-Eat with an Energy:Money threshold
 - Auto-Buff with Jellies and other fishing/luck foods
-- Auto-Pause on Hunger or a configurable Time (i.e. 1AM)
 - Diagnostic Overlay for developing or just appreciating the algorithm at work
 - Another way of simulating input.
 The current method only seems to work when the game window has focus, and it would be nice if it could run in the background.
 - Configurable delays for auto-cast, auto-hit and looting treasure